dog-broad/RainDropGameAI/README.md

 ### Changelog

+#### Version 2.8 (Current Version)

+- Add sound effects for game events
+  - A water drop sound effect is played when a raindrop is caught by the bucket
+  - Game Over sound effect is played when the game ends

 #### Version 2.7

 - The score is reset to 0 when the game ends to ensure a fresh start for the next game.
 (Bug fix for version 2.6)